 Specific course requirements

-Requirements are intentionally left broad to allow students to concentrate on areas related to their career goals.
-Elective courses may be selected from within the department or from among the many course offerings in other departments on both the Charles River (main) and Medical Campuses.
+Requirements are intentionally broad to allow students to select concentration areas related to their specific career goals.
+Elective courses may be chosen from within the department or from among the many course offerings in other departments on both the Charles River (main) and Medical Campuses.

 SARHS750: Analysis of the Physiological Literature